-So you are thinking of starting to homeschool in 2021.
+So you are thinking of starting to homeschool.
 Congratulations!
+Welcome to the group!
 I am so excited for you!
 How wonderful!
 But how do you make the decision to homeschool?

 Note before we start:

 If you have ever had rude comments instead of congratulations directed at you during a pregnancy, just know that deciding to homeschool is another major trigger for the general public to put their foot in their mouth.
 If this blog post was the first time anyone said anything positive to you in reaction to your decision to homeschool, that’s what I’m here for.
 So lets do that again!

 Making the Decision to Homeschool

 For whatever reason, making the decision to homeschool was actually more difficult than making the decision to have children.
 You guys know I do an immense amount of research for these posts, right?
 So I decided to be scientific about it and ask you all in my Instagram stories.
 Head on over to my instagram if you want to add your input!

 When it comes to making decisions, particularly big, life-changing decisions that affect not only you, but also every single member of your household, many people struggle with anxiety.